Why do we stay silent?

 During a job interview not too long ago, I was asked one of those typical questions about a challenge I had faced and how I handled it.
 What came to mind at the time was the sexual harassment I had encountered during my summer as a whitewater rafting guide.

-One of them told me I should come sleep in his tent sometime, and when I told him I had a boyfriend he said, “Just because there’s a goalie doesn’t mean you can’t score”.
+One of them told me multiple times that I should come sleep in his tent (eyeing me up and down as he said it), and when I told him I had a boyfriend he said to my face, “Just because there’s a goalie doesn’t mean you can’t score”.

 Too late I learned to speak up.
 Don’t let it be the norm – break the silence.